The key things about a water bungalow are the veranda and the lagoon.

 Ideally you walk down the wooden steps from your veranda into a sunlit lagoon that is a good depth for swimming and standing around in, say waist to chest deep.
 The bottom is softest sand but coral blocks are here and there delighting with their colour and activity.
 A short swim then takes you to the reef drop-off, either over the corals at high tide or down a cut through.

 What can happen is the lagoon never gets above knee height, or the floor is covered with broken pieces of staghorn coral, or it is featureless and lifeless.
 Sometimes the drop-off is miles away or the current is worryingly strong when the tides turn.
-Any one resort is unlikely to have all these disadvantages, but one or two of these things could affect your holidayholiday experience.
+Any one resort is unlikely to have all these disadvantages, but one or two of these things could affect your holiday experience.